Acopian Center for the Environment

 The surveys were conducted by students, who have completed BITC courses in AcopianCenter for the Environment.

 The Long-legged Buzzard (hereinafter LLB, Buteo rufinus) in Armenia was studied during 2006-2008 in frames of general bird survey trips and special trips aimed searching of the LLB nests.
-The study area covers some districts in central part of Armenia.
-The distances between the nests (nearest neighbour distance) vary in different regions of Armenia: in Vedi district the mean distance is 1.98±0,19km (n=10) while in Vayots Dzor region the mean distance is 3.04±0.3km (n=5); t=3.14, p=0.008.
-The difference in density seems correlated with steepness of surrounding area, since the Vedi district is generally more flat, than the Vayots Dzor region, which indicates that probably LLB prefer habitats with less steepness of slopes.
+The study area covers some districts in the central part of Armenia.
+The distances between the nests (nearest neighbor distance) vary in different regions of Armenia: in Vedi district, the mean distance is 1.98±0,19km (n=10) while in Vayots Dzor region the mean distance is 3.04±0.3km (n=5); t=3.14, p=0.008.
+The difference in density seems correlated with the steepness of the surrounding area, since the Vedi district is generally flatter than the Vayots Dzor region, which indicates that probably LLB prefers habitats with less steepness of slopes.
 Most probably it depends on hunting technique of LLB, which catches the prey on the ground dropping down from 5-10m.
-The other limiting factor is cliff availability, since in Armenia LLB breeds only on cliffs.
+The other limiting factor is cliff availability since in Armenia LLB breeds only on cliffs.
 Although LLB does not show dependence on the height of the cliffs and can place the nest on the height from 2 to 30m, it does not breed on trees, like in some parts of its area in Siberia.